CesarPiresSevero/tinynoise/readme.md

 - Target rules:
     all      - Cleans, compiles and test the library lib      - Compiles the static library
-    tests    - Compiles with cmocka and run tests binary file clean    - Removes all build artifacts from lib and build folders help     - Prints a help message with target rules (Default)
+    tests    - Compiles with XXXX and run tests binary file clean    - Removes all build artifacts from lib and build folders help     - Prints a help message with target rules (Default)
 ```

-To build the static library (**libtinynoise.a**) and run cmocka tests, run the following command:
+To build the static library (**libtinynoise.a**) and run XXXX tests, run the following command:

 ```
 make all